SaTa999/pyPanair/README.md

 A copy of each of these software can be obtained at [Public Domain Aeronautical Software](http://www.pdas.com/contents15.html).

 ## What can "pyPanair" do?
-Currently, post processors for agps files (agps_converter) and ffmf files (ffmf_converter) are implemented.
+Currently, post processors for agps files (agps_converter, section_force) and ffmf files (ffmf_converter) are implemented.

 List of things that will be implemented **soon<sup>TM</sup>**
 * Preprocessor for a simple wing geometry
 * Preprocessor for a wing & body geometry
-* Postprocessor for calculating the spanwise local lift distribution

 ## Installation
 Download the repository and type